 Find people who understand your journey.

-AboutDis is a community space where you can connect, ask questions, and learn from real lived experiences.
+AboutDis is a community space centered on lived experience of disability and special needs.
+Connect, ask questions, and learn from people who truly understand.
 As we grow together, we’ll expand into a community-powered guide to accessible services, shaped by you.

 How AboutDis Works